-Both dogs and cats can be affected by ingesting rat bait directly or by ingesting rodents which have ingested rat bait.
-It is a condition to be taken seriously and early diagnosis and treatment may prove life saving.
+Dogs, cats and other animals can be affected by ingesting rat bait directly or by ingesting rodents which have ingested rat bait.
+It is a condition to be taken seriously and early diagnosis and treatment may prove life-saving.

 There are two major types of rat bait: 1st generation drugs such as Ratblitz (active ingredient: Warfarin) have a short duration of action and require ingestion over a long period of time to be fatal, and 2nd generation drugs such as Talon and Ratsak (active ingredient: Brodifacoum) which have a long duration of action and a single dose may prove fatal.